iotaledger/wasp/documentation/docs/misc/runwasp.md

 # How to run a Wasp node

-Here we describe step by step instructions how to run Wasp nodes on a Goshimmer network.
+Here we describe step-by-step instructions how to run Wasp nodes on a Goshimmer network.

 ## Step 1: Compile & install

 You will need the `wasp`, `wasp-cli` and `goshimmer` commands installed in the system.

-The `goshimmer` command must be compiled from the Goshimmer repository:
+The `goshimmer` command must be compiled from the GoShimmer repository:

 ```
 $ git clone https://github.com/iotaledger/goshimmer.git